ls00X/ai-book-librarian/documentation.md

 #### 2A.5 Evaluation and Error Analysis

 - Metrics used: RMSE, MAE, R² on a 20% hold-out + 5-fold CV (`src/train.py`).
-- Final results: _[fill from model_comparison.csv]_; mean-rating baseline RMSE _[fill]_.
+- Final results:
+  Model	RMSE	MAE	R²	CV RMSE
+  Ridge Regression	0.226	0.176	0.234	0.226
+  Random Forest	0.223	0.170	0.252	0.223
+  Gradient Boosting	0.220	0.170	0.273	0.222
+  XGBoost	0.222	0.170	0.261	0.220

+  Gradient Boosting achieved the best overall performance with the lowest hold-out RMSE (0.220) and the highest R² (0.273).
+Therefore, it was selected as the final production model and saved as rating_model.joblib.

-- Error patterns and likely causes: largest residuals in `reports/worst_predictions.csv`.
-Expected drivers: niche books with very few ratings (noisy target), and the narrow target distribution capping achievable R².
-Feature importance in `reports/feature_importance.csv`.
+- Error patterns and likely causes: largest residuals can be inspected in reports/worst_predictions.csv.
+The largest prediction errors occur mainly for niche books with few ratings and for books whose popularity or reception is not fully captured by the available metadata.
+The relatively narrow Goodreads rating distribution also limits the achievable R².

 #### 2A.6 Integration with Other Block(s)